VikasBagur/Bellabeat-Insights/README.md

 ![image](https://user-images.githubusercontent.com/65936796/143895890-9afe7d25-0778-4cfa-9530-abebb6c50be4.png)

 a.
 According to CDC, an adult (18-60 years) **should sleep for 7 or more hours** every night.
 But, when we look at our data, for the duration of data collected, **50% of our users sleep on an average of less than 7 hours** every night.
-We can create awareness of the importance of sleep and notify our users to get more sleep.
+We should congratulate half of our users and remind them to keep up the good work while we can create awareness of the importance of sleep and notify rest of our users to get more sleep.